Viv018/F.R.I.D.A.Y__Hackpad/README.md

 STL/STEP files are available in the `/CAD` and `/production` folders.

 ### Credits
-Designed for Hack Club’s Hackpad program.
+Designed for Hack Club’s Hackpad program by BATMANNN BABYYY